8 Adorable Villages in France Straight Out of a Fairytale

 8. Etretat

-Etretat, a quaint town on the coast of Normandy, is famous for its striking white limestone cliffs that flank the town on either side.
+Etretat, a quaint town on the coast of Normandy, is famous for its striking white limestone cliffs that flank the town on either side – one of the most distinctive landscapes in France.

 A favored holiday destination in northern France, Etretat has long attracted artists, including Impressionists like Monet, who came to paint its idyllic cliffside landscapes.